michael-baas/autodidact-blog/_posts/2023-08-21-powershell-set-powercfg.md

 powercfg /hibernate off
 ```

-> You'll need to run this script in an Administrator PowerShell and will have to allow scripts to be executed on the machine
+> You'll need to run this script in an Administrator PowerShell and will need to allow scripts to be executed on the machine
 {: .prompt-tip }